AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 1. Provide an **Image** that is representative of the trip by tapping or clicking **Add asset** in the **Image** field.

-1. In the asset pop-up, tap or click **Browse Assets** to select from an existing asset in the assets library.
+1. In the asset pop-up, select **Browse Assets** to select from an existing asset in the assets library.

    ![Add asset](assets/do-not-localize/add-asset.png)